digital-asset/contingent-claims/README.md

 # Contingent Claims

-This is a library for modelling contingent claims, i.e. derivatives, written in the smart contract language [Daml](https://www.digitalasset.com/developers).
+This is a library for modeling contingent claims, i.e. derivatives, written in the smart contract language [Daml](https://www.digitalasset.com/developers).
 Briefly, a derivative is represented by a tree of `Claim`s, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.

 The library offers life-cycling capabilities, as well as a valuation semantics that maps a claim to a mathematical expression that can be used for no-arbitrage pricing.